 While the prospect of pairing a big, bold blue might be intimidating, there are a surprising number of drinks that are great partners.

 What beer goes well with blue cheese?

 Time to break out your favorite IPAs!
-We’d recommend starting with something hazy and fruity (think New England IPA).
+We’d recommend starting with something hazy and fruity such as a New England IPA.
 The bitter, hoppy notes cut through the fatty mouthfeel of the cheese, while the fruity finish contrasts wonderfully with the grassy, earthy flavor of the blue.
 You can scale this pairing with the intensity of the cheese.
 A more intense, aged blue will require a stronger beer to match.

 What wine pairs best with blue cheese?